amanrai31/JavaScript/README.md

 1. With a full URL (e.g. <script src="https://www.w3schools.com/js/myScript.js" > </script> )
 2. With a file path (e.g. <script src="/jsLogic/myScript.js"></script>)
 3. Without any path

----
-### What JS can do
-1. JS can Change/Show/Hide HTML content.
-2. JS can change HTML styles (CSS).

 ### How JS displays data